qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 The ``Undo History`` panel together with the |undo| and |redo| buttons are extremely useful to quickly rollback to a previous situation.
-The ``Undo History`` panel lists everything you are doing when creating the workflow.
+The ``Undo History`` panel lists everything you have done when creating the workflow.

-Besides the chance to move and resize the single elements (inputs and algorithms) of the canvas, you can drag the mouse and select many of them: in this way you can move or resize many elements at the same time.
+You can move or resize many elements at the same time by first selecting them, dragging the mouse.

-If you want to snap the elements while moving them in the canvas you can enable the :menuselection:`View --> Enable Snapping` menu.
+If you want to snap the elements while moving them in the canvas you can choose :menuselection:`View --> Enable Snapping`.

 The :menuselection:`Edit` menu contains some very useful options to interact with your model elements: